 - This relational database management system uses a new powerful storage engine called Aria, which can deal with both transactional and non-transactional processes.

-- MariaDB comes with built-in support for Galera cluster technology, cross-platform support, client protocols, and API compatibility with MySQL, load spreading alongside many more features.
+- MariaDB has built-in Galera cluster technology support, cross-platform support, client protocols, API compatibility with MySQL, load spreading, and many more features.